 IB: If it is a packaging consideration, glass is more expensive to use and freight than plastic.
 For certified organic, you may be paying for the plant-based raw ingredients, which are seasonal and grown using land and water rather than able to be made in infinite amounts in a lab, so that may have a slight cost increase.
 Overall though, what I have found, is that most organic brands don’t have big budgets to spend on marketing, so with large mainstream brands, part of what you are paying for is a global marketing strategy, so it balances out the price—you then just need to choose if you want to pay for marketing or ingredients.
 Which is another ethos of its own…

-So there you have it: Consciously consuming beauty doesn’t need to take over your life, and it also doesn’t have to cost the earth.
-But as Burke rightly said, every time you spend your money, you are, in a way, casting a vote in favour of that product and all it stands for, so use your money wisely.
+So there you have it: proof that consciously consuming beauty doesn’t need to take over your life, and it also doesn’t have to cost the earth.
+But as Burke rightly said, every time you spend your money, you are, in a way, casting a vote in favour of that product and all it stands for.
+Always spend wisely.